 For duloxetine and pregabalin, changes to the reimbursement rules may have influenced the pattern of prescribing between 2009 and 2010.
 In those cases where reimbursement is linked to specific diagnoses, it is possible to speculate whether there is a tendency to make diagnoses that qualify for reimbursement.
 Patients who receive medium or higher dosages of weak opioids should, according to the guidelines, be switched to a depot formulation of a strong, long-acting opioid.
 Worthy of mention in this connection is that persons using high doses of tramadol or combining tramadol with certain other medicines have a risk of developing serotonin syndrome.

-1, 2).
+The increased incidence of dispensing of opioids with increasing age is commensurate with the increased prevalence of painful conditions in the elderly (1, 2).
 Opioids can have a good effect in the elderly while side-effects such as a tendency to fall and reduced cognitive function mean that the effect and the side-effects must be evaluated carefully.

 Of those who receive opioids on reimbursable prescription, four times as many primarily receive long-acting opioids as the number receiving short-acting ones.
 This indicates that there is a general attempt to follow the guidelines on this point.
 Nevertheless it is worrying and clearly contrary to the guidelines that there are > 30 % who co-medicate with benzodiazepines and > 50 % who co-medicate with other opioids outside of the reimbursement scheme.

-9) and presumably because of acute pain.
+Approximately 10 % of the general population receive opioids in the course of a year, mainly in small quantities (9) and presumably because of acute pain.
 One would expect that acute conditions would also occur in those using opioids on a regular basis, with an indication for short-term increase in the opioid dosage.
 However, the very high percentage of patients receiving opioids both with and without reimbursement in the course of a year indicates that many who are reimbursed for long-acting opioids use a short-acting drug in addition, without this being attributable to an acute injury or similar circumstance.
 This type of use is warned against in the guidelines, and may indicate established problematic opioid use or a risk of developing such.
 The prevalence of co-medication with other potentially addictive drugs is especially high in the group being reimbursed for large quantities of both short and long-acting opioids, and it can be assumed that both the incidence and risk of developing problematic opioid use is therefore higher here than among the other patients in the study population.